sr229/filo/README.md

 # Kappy-Proxy

 Kappy-Proxy is a small proxy server that compresses everything with zlib.
+Inspired of the  bandwidth hero project.

 The main difference between the two is I proxy **everything**, instead of proxying just media.